danny-elz/order-book-system/readme.md

 ## Overview

-The OrderBook project is a C++ implementation of an order book system that manages and matches buy and sell orders.
+This project is a C++ implementation of an order book system that manages and matches buy and sell orders.
 It supports different order types and handles trades between matching orders.

 ## Features